 - At least 2 of the following fully reversible brainstem symptoms:

-- Dizziness does not include drowsiness and must be distinguished from it.
+- Dizziness does not include lightheadedness and must be distinguished from it.

 - This criterion is not met if patients report a "feeling of fullness" in the ear.

-- Diplopia does not include (or exclude) blurred vision.
+- Diplopia does not include (or excludes) blurred vision.

-- An assessment of the impaired consciousness according to the Glasgow Coma Scale (GCS) may have already been made upon admission; Alternatively, deficits clearly described by the patient allow GCS classification.
+- An assessment of the level of consciousness according to the Glasgow Coma Scale (GCS) may have already been carried out upon admission; alternatively, deficits clearly described by the patient allow for a GCS classification.

-- If motor symptoms are present, the disease is coded under 1.2.3 hemiplegic migraine.
+- If motor symptoms are present, the condition is coded under 1.2.3 hemiplegic migraine.

 Comment:

-The terms basilar artery migraine or basilar migraine were originally used, but since involvement of the basilar artery is unlikely, the term migraine with brainstem aura should be preferred.
+Originally, the terms basilar artery migraine or basilar migraine were used, but since involvement of the basilar artery is unlikely, the term migraine with brainstem aura should be preferred.

 During most attacks, typical aura symptoms occur in addition to the brainstem symptoms.
-Many patients who have attacks with brainstem aura also report other attacks with typical aura.
-Here, both 1.2.1 Migraine with typical aura and 1.2.2 Migraine with brainstem aura should be coded.
+Many patients who experience attacks with brainstem aura also report other attacks with typical aura.
+In these cases, both 1.2.1 Migraine with typical aura and 1.2.2 Migraine with brainstem aura should be coded.

-The genetic predisposition with specific risk factors increases the individual's willingness to react with migraine attacks.
-The seizure itself is characterized by an episodic dysfunction of the brainstem in the area of the trigeminothalamic projections.
-The trigeminocervical complex is activated and modulates the nociceptive input from the extracerebral intracranial vessels and the dura mater.
-Muscular hyperpathy and allodynia as well as central sensitization arise from projections of the upper cervical nerves (C1, C2) into the spinal trigeminal nucleus.
-The release of neuroinflammatory neuropeptides and activation of neurotransmitters in the area of the extracerebral intracranial vessels and the dura mater results in vascular hyperpathy and allodynia with the development of the migraine headache phase.
-By inhibiting inflammatory neuropeptides, acute interventions during migraine attacks can therapeutically modulate symptoms.
+Genetic predisposition with specific risk factors increases an individual's susceptibility to migraine attacks.
+The attack itself is characterized by an episodic dysfunction of the brainstem in the region of the trigeminothalamic projections.
+The trigeminocervical complex is activated and modulates nociceptive input from the extracerebral intracranial vessels and the dura mater.
+Muscular hyperpathia and allodynia, as well as central sensitization, arise via projections of the upper cervical nerves (C1, C2) to the spinal trigeminal nucleus.
+The release of neuroinflammatory neuropeptides and the activation of neurotransmitters in the extracerebral intracranial vessels and the dura mater result in vascular hyperpathia and allodynia, leading to the migraine headache phase.
+By inhibiting these inflammatory neuropeptides, acute interventions during a migraine attack can therapeutically modulate the symptoms.
 Preventive treatment measures aim to reduce sensitization in the trigeminocervical complex and to activate descending cortical pain control mechanisms.

 It's nice to have family and friends who take these symptoms seriously.
 I've had these symptoms my whole life (I'm now 58 years old) and they've never taken me seriously, and no one has ever taken me to the hospital in my condition.
 “You're not breathing properly, you're iron deficient, you're not resilient, don't act so stupid, you're just playing it…”.
 For me, these attacks had been normal since childhood and I thought it was really my own fault because the pediatrician couldn't find anything.
 Later it was endometriosis, iron deficiency, typical woman hormones, etc. But I'm through it now.